joaoartursilveira/cw-dataengineer-test/README.md

 - Run the terminal command "python -m app.extractor.extract" to extract the worldbank api data.
 - Run the terminal command "python -m app.query.query" to create a csv file with the Gdp pivot data on ./app/database folder.

 ### Docker
 - Navigate to the project directory.
 - Run the terminal command "docker volume create cloudwalk_volume", this will be the folder that the data will persist.

+#### Default Docker
+- Run the terminal command "docker build -t cloudwalk-image" to build the image
+- Run the teminal command "docker run -v cloudwalk_volume:/usr/src/cloudwalk/app/database --name extract1 cloudwalk-image" to start a extraction container'
+- Run the teminal command "docker run -v cloudwalk_volume:/usr/src/cloudwalk/app/database --name query1 cloudwalk-image python -m app.query.query" to start a querier container
+- Check the named volume to interact with the database, output files and logs.

+#### Docker Compose
-- Run the terminal command "docker-compose build" to create the project images.
+- Run the terminal command "docker-compose build" to create the project image.
-- Run the terminal command "docker-compose up" to start the images on each container.
+- Run the terminal command "docker-compose up" to start the image on each container.
 - Check the named volume to interact with the database, output files and logs.